eLearning Development Process - Ultimate Guide

 So, you’ve said yes to the project of building an elearning program.
 Great!
 You can look forward to an interesting experience, for sure.
 One way to make sure it’s “interesting-fun” and not “interesting-awful” is to spend time planning your project before you get started.

 We think of this like painting a room.
 Before the exciting part of seeing the color go up on the wall, there are lots of preparation steps.
-Of course we’d like to skip those steps and go directly to the funnest part, but we know that the prep work is what makes the color go on easily and look great.
+Of course we’d like to skip those steps and go directly to the funner parts, but we know that the prep work is what makes the color go on easily and look great.

 Planning is part of the prep work in elearning, necessary and — good news! — not too painful.
-Get started here.
+Read this section first.

 2. Manage Your eLearning Project

 One thing that’s important to note about an elearning project is that second word: “project.”
 Like anything that requires multiple phases that break down into multiple tasks and steps, it’s important to think about workflow, timings, and other project management factors.